C. P. Johnstone: War service

-Johnstone volunteered for military service in August 1914 soon after the outbreak of World War I. He was commissioned into the 3rd Battalion, Highland Light Infantry (HLI) as a 2nd Lieutenant His uncle was serving in the same battalion and Johnstone completed his training at the battalion's depot at Portsmouth before being appointed as a temporary Lieutenant in February 1915 and being posted to France the following month, attached to 1st Battalion, HLI, part of the Sirhind Brigade in the 3rd (Lahore) Division.
+Johnstone volunteered for military service in August 1914 soon after the outbreak of World War I. He was commissioned into the 3rd Battalion, Highland Light Infantry (HLI) as a 2nd Lieutenant.
+His uncle was serving in the same battalion.
+Johnstone completed his training at the battalion's depot at Portsmouth before being appointed as a temporary lieutenant in February 1915 and being posted to France the following month, attached to 1st Battalion, HLI, part of the Sirhind Brigade in the 3rd (Lahore) Division.

-His battalion saw action at Second Ypres later in 1915 and Johnstone was wounded in the neck on 1 May, breaking two ribs and puncturing a lung.
-He spent the next 15 months recovering from the wound before being posted back to the HLI in August 1916.
+His battalion saw action at Second Ypres later in 1915, and Johnstone was wounded in the neck on 1 May, breaking two ribs and puncturing a lung.
+He spent the next 15 months recovering from the wounds before being posted back to the HLI in August 1916.
 A commission in the Regular Army followed and Johnstone was posted to the 17th Battalion, Lancashire Fusiliers at Arras in November, seeing action in the Somme in 1917.
 He was wounded again in October that year, this time by shell fire.
 After more recuperation he was passed fit for home service and took up a position as an instructor with the 6th Officer Cadet Battalion at Oxford for the remainder of the war.